 Who can travel to and from Australia right now?

 Singapore, Hong Kong, Japan, South Korea and Taiwan, as well as Fiji and New Caledonia, have all been mentioned as possible destinations for Australians to visit under potential new arrangements.
-However, the delay of the Singapore-Hong Kong travel bubble has been a setback for travel in the region.
+However, the delay of the Singapore-Hong Kong travel bubble has been a setback for travel in the region, and Aussie prime minister Scott Morrison has said that any further travel bubbles are ‘at this stage, some time away’.

 Meanwhile, Australians have been so desperate to travel that a series of scenic day flights over Antarctica sold out quickly – despite sky-high fares.
 When you gotta fly, you gotta fly!